thomas-fred/chaz-track-parser/README.md

-Parse CHAZ tropical cyclone tracks from netCDF to parquet format
+Parse CHAZ tropical cyclone tracks from netCDF to parquet format and infer some additional variables.

 ## Process